UlisesDevs/UlisesDevs/README.md

 Programming student
 -------------------

-Hi, I am currently learning Python, Living in Mexico, I am passionate about expanding my programming skills and knowledge through self-study.
+Hi, I am currently learning Java, Living in Mexico, I am passionate about expanding my programming skills and knowledge through self-study.
 My journey in programming is driven by curiosity and a desire to build innovative solutions.
 I am committed to continuous learning and eager to explore the diverse possibilities that Python offer.

 * 🌍  I'm based in México
 * ✉️  You can contact me at [ulisesdevs@gmail.com](mailto:ulisesdevs@gmail.com)